-See the chapter about using SCA libraries in the Guide to Source Code Analyzer for VMS Systems for additional examples.
+See the chapter about using SCA libraries in the VSI DECset for OpenVMS Guide to Source Code Analyzer for additional examples.

 SET MARK - Associates a marker name with the current cursor position.
 You can later use that marker name with the GOTO MARK command to return to the specified position.